A traveller admires Madrid’s Plaza Mayor square

 8Calendar of events

-Use the search function in our Calendar section if you want to learn more about celebrations, exhibitions, festivals and sporting events being held during your trip.
+Use the search feature in our Agenda to check out the festivities, exhibitions, festivals and sporting events being held during your trip.